supekarsuraj/task_mangementt/README.md

 npm install or yarn install
 ```
 ## Setup Database
-1. *Create a database* with a name of your choice in postgres.
+1. *Create a database* with a name of your choice in mongodb.
 ```
 mysql=# CREATE DATABASE db_name;
 ```
-2. *Import SQL file*, you will find sql schema files in our cloned folder "ChainTech-Network/backend/schema" .
-Import those files or run those files in your mysql workbench.

-3. *Setup .env file* according to your local settings.
-Add .env file in ChainTech-Network/backend folder.
+2. *Setup .env file* according to your local settings.
+Add .env file in task_mangementt/backend folder.
 ```
-PORT = 8081 // choose the port for server to run DB_USER = "root" //your MySQL username
+PORT = 8081 // choose the port for server to run DB_DATABASE = "task_manangement" //the db_name you choose in 1st step
-DB_HOST = "localhost"
-DB_DATABASE = "task_manangement" //the db_name you choose in 1st step
-DB_PASSWORD = "root123" //password of your MySQL database
    ```
 ## How to use
 Now it's time to use API endpoints.